-What Can You Do With a Doctor of Dental Medicine?
+What Can You Do With a Doctor of Dental Medicine(DMD)?

-While many students choose to pursue general dentistry or dental surgery, there are also other career options for which a student might pursue a doctorate in dental medicine.
-For instance there is forensic odontology where a dentist could help gather dental evidence for use in the law, often to help verify the identity of a person.
+Many students choose to pursue general dentistry or dental surgery.
+There are also other career options for which a student might pursue a doctorate in dental medicine.
+For instance there is forensic odontology.
+In forensic odontology, a dentist could help gather dental evidence for use in the law(often to help verify the identity of a person).
 There is dental public health where dentists could have an impact on their communities through social policy and preventative health planning.
-Dentists could specialize in areas such as pediatric dentistry or geriatric dentistry.
+Dentists could specialize in areas such as: pediatric dentistry or geriatric dentistry.
 Start your search of our directory today to find the program that best matches your interests and goals.